maryi/CSCW-Project/Project report/ReportDocument.md

 *Turnover*: refers to the stability of the participant makeup of a given collaboration, or the rapidity of participants entering or leaving the collaboration.

-While some of the MoCA framework descriptors are familiar in CSCW, a number of the descriptors are new.
-MoCA add the a descriptor for the social structure of participants via the communities of practice descriptor; the novelty of the work itself through the nascence descriptor; participants' commitment or functional imperative to the work, through the planned permanence descriptor; and group dynamics and variability, through the turnover descriptor.
+While some of the MoCA framework dimensions are familiar in CSCW, some of them are new.
+For instance, MoCA adds communities of practice as a descriptor for the social structure of participants and information about the novelty of the work itself through the nascence dimension.
+Also, the framework includes participants' commitment or functional imperative to the work through Planned permanence and group dynamics and variability, through the turnover dimension.

-Lee & Paine developed the MoCA framework to help reserachers describe specific cases of CSCW.
-They argue that rather than viewing the mechanics of CSCW as uncharted territory, there are opportunities to identify patterns and similarity between projects, which may help us plan for future successfull CSCW.
+Lee & Paine developed the MoCA framework to help researchers describe specific cases of CSCW.
+They argue that rather than viewing the mechanics of CSCW as uncharted territory, there are opportunities to identify patterns and similarity between projects, which may help us plan for future successful CSCW.
 The framework provides a vocabulary of concepts that can be used to describe the complex ecosystems of collaborative work.

 ### 2. Affordances of collaborative technologies
 The notion of affordances is useful in defining how users interpret and make use of artifacts in the world.
 Salomon defines the term affordance as *“the perceived and actual properties of a thing, primarily those functional properties that determine just how the thing could possibly be used”* (Pea, 1993, p.
 51).
 When considering emerging collaborative software and systems, affordances are not always evident to the user.
 As such it is not always clear how a tool can be used in a CSCW project to facilitate interaction.